- Training Programs

 was an intern at FSD’s Headquarters in San Francisco in the summer of 2010.
 He helped expand the year-end report database, which automatically generated project statistics, and produced a 16-page Giving Circle report on India.
 Immediately after his internship with FSD, Nicholas won a prestigious Projects of Peace grant for a microenterprise project he devised and implemented in Chile.
 Upon graduating from Claremont McKenna College this semester, Nicholas will work as a Financial Institution Specialist for the Federal Deposit Insurance Corporation (FDIC).

 is an FSD alumna from the summer of 2002 in Cochabamba, Bolivia.
 While abroad, she worked at a school run by the Salvation Army, acting as a teacher’s aide to two different elementary school classrooms.
-Currently, Rebecca works with Innovations for Poverty Action as a Program Coordinator for the US Household Finance Initiative.
+Currently, Rebecca works as a consultant at the Inter-American Development Bank.
 Rebecca has kept in close contact with her host family as well as FSD program coordinators in Bolivia.
 She says, “My experience with FSD gave me more direction in what I wanted to do, and piqued my intellectual curiosity.

 was an FSD intern in Udaipur, India, from January-April 2011, working for the Institute for Local Self Governance and Responsible Citizenship.
 In her time abroad, she “learned how to live in a culture far-removed from Western comforts, and realized that my passion lies in pursuing international affairs both academically and professionally.”
 Currently, Michelle works as a Watch Officer in the Global Security Program of the World Bank Group, where she assesses the impact of political and security developments.
 Michelle cites her time with FSD as a major factor in gaining the experience needed to keep up with such a demanding position, and encourages anyone who is considering intern abroad programs to go for it.
 Michelle calls her experience with FSD, “one of the most life-changing experiences I have ever had,” and is already planning to return to India.